If you are experiencing problems while testing your iSMS or other SMS deployment, here are a few things to consider:

 If you wish to end all current iSMS sessions for your phone:

-- Send 'EXIT' or 'EXIT ALL' to the server (Either local gateway number or Magpi number you are using to reply to).
+- Send 'EXIT' or 'EXIT ALL' to the server.
 This will End all pending iSMS sessions and allow you to start new one.

 - After EXITING from sessions, initiate another iSMS session from your online form by removing the number and then adding it over again in the interactive SMS menu.